davidkilp/HID-LightingAudio/README.md

 # HID Gate Lighting & Audio Control
+NOTE: This is for the first prototype devices only.
+New devices should use the FpLtg solution.

 ## Summary
 Control the front and rear lighting strips, enable, disable and mute audio for the HID gate.